 A Free STEM Project Journal for Solution Fluency Learning.
 High Tech High.
 STEM Career Resources - RiAusRiAus.
 Jansen Walker - Beta 2 by 4volt.
 An openly designed Creative Commons Licensed robot.

 Note: New Version (Beta 2.1) posted 06/05/2009 New features: 12 legs instead of 8, "drop-in" center platform, 1:1.8 ratio gears, many small changes.
+I only update this listing for major revisions of the walker, it\'s possible there\'s a minor revision posted at my site that is not here: What you see here is the Jansen walker, a laser-cut robot, based on the Jansen Mechanism.
 Build your own DIY “Animal” (Theo Jansen Strandbeest) Project Ignite.
 Refraction Media — Excellence in science content and publishingRefraction Media.
 LED Light Drawing Pens: Tools for drawing light doodles.
 I'll be creating a blue light pen.

 ' but, 'That's funny ... ' " Good scientists search for the significance of surprises, coincidences and mistakes.
+With a little curiosity and perseverance, they can turn unexpected incidents into new insights.
+The Golden Mole Award, from NPR's Skunk Bear, celebrates these moments of serendipity in science.
 STEM at Calrossy Anglican School.
 Time travel: take a peek at the future of transportation - in pictures.
 Why the history of maths is also the history of art.
 When I was a graduate student in art history, I read many explanations of abstract art, but they were invariably inadequate and misleading.